mosaddiX/chatshift/README.md

 ChatShift is a powerful Python-based tool for exporting Telegram chats into various text formats.
 With its elegant and modern terminal interface, ChatShift makes it easy to export single or multiple chats, download media files, and generate detailed statistics about your conversations.

+## Overview

+ChatShift provides a seamless way to export your Telegram conversations with a focus on:

+- **Elegance**: Clean, modern terminal interface with stylish visuals
+- **Flexibility**: Multiple export formats and customization options
+- **Performance**: Optimized for speed with batch processing and parallel downloads
+- **Usability**: Intuitive workflow with helpful prompts and error handling

 ## Features

 - Export Telegram chats to multiple formats (WhatsApp, Telegram, Discord, Simple, Custom)